sergiusens/snappy-docs/core/usage.md

     ubuntu-core    16.04+20160419.20-55  109  canonical  -
     webdm          0.17                  21   canonical  -

-## Automated updates
+## Automated updates and channels

-When you're signed into the store, snaps are updated automatically in the background to the latest version, every day.
+Snaps are updated automatically in the background to the latest version, every day.
 This can also be done manually using `snap refresh` for either all installed snaps or by specifying a particular snap to refresh.

+You can also switch to another version of a snap by refreshing into another release channel, if the developer has published the snap in multiple channels.

+Valid release channels are `stable`, `candidate`, `beta`, `edge` and their name reflect the development status of snaps they contain.

+    $ snap refresh <snap name> --beta

 ## Developer mode